 We place great emphasis on the holistic development of the young people at Manor Green School.
-All our staff are fully committed to the Philosophy of Education: The ACE Model © and are trained in a variety of methodologies to support social and emotional development.
+All our staff are fully committed to the Choose to Nurture Enterprise Curriculum and are trained in a variety of methodologies to support social and emotional development.
 They are trained in TEAM TEACH and use positive behaviour approaches to enable all young people to be able to better regulate their social and emotional skills.
 It also ensures that the school is a calm and safe place.
-We have a very pro-active therapeutic learning support team (which includes our Family Adviser) who can offer individual support to students who are experiencing difficulties.
+We have a very pro-active therapeutic learning support team who can offer individual support to students who are experiencing difficulties.
 We can also support families who may need some extra support at home with any emotional, behaviour or social issues.

-We also embed the nurture principles throughout the school.
+We embed the nurture principles throughout the school.
 We ensure that classes are set up to be nurturing.
 Staff have been trained on the six principles of nurture and on the impact of different attachment styles.
 We also run breakfast clubs to ensure that children are not hungry, and that they are ready for the day ahead.
-We also have a nurture lead that works with all classes to ensure nurture is embedded throughout the school.
-She is part of our wellbeing team.
-Our Wellbeing team also includes a Head of Safeguarding and Wellbeing, and a Behaviour Support Specialist.
+We have two Nurture Leaders who work with all classes to ensure nurture is embedded throughout the school.
+They are part of our wellbeing team.
+Our Wellbeing team also includes the Head of Safeguarding and Wellbeing.
 All staff have had safeguarding training and are taught our safeguarding procedures upon starting at the school.